 together with providing for your family and close friends you may choose to give what is left of your estate to the organisations whose work you care about.

 Please talk to us about your intentions.
 It means we can ensure that your wishes are carried out, and if we know about your long-term arrangements, we in turn can plan for the future.

 The Foundation recommends the following wording to be used when creating a bequest - please delete and fill in where relevant:

-"I give and bequeath to Centennial Parklands Foundation ABN 77 324 415 576 for its general purposes [a specified $ amount], or [specified items], or [the residue of my estate] free of all duties, and declare that a receipt from the Executive Officer of Centennial Parklands Foundation at the time shall be sufficient discharge for my executor(s) duty."
+"I give and bequeath to Centennial Parklands Foundation ABN 77 324 415 576 for its general purposes [a specified $ amount], or [specified items], or [the residue of my estate] free of all duties, and declare that a receipt from an authorised officer of Centennial Parklands Foundation at the time shall be sufficient discharge for my executor(s) duty."